oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_stack_resource_drift_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple StackResourceDrift resources in Oracle Cloud Infrastructure
 - Lists drift status details for each resource defined in the specified stack.
 The drift status details for a given resource indicate differences, if any, between the actual state and the expected (defined) state for that resource.
+The drift status details correspond to the specified work request (`workRequestId`).
+If no work request is specified, then the drift status details correspond to the latest completed work request for the stack.

 ..
 Aliases